Website hosting is not glamorous, but it’s a massive contributor to the success of your website.

 Don’t be fooled by cost

-I’ve worked with a lot of different businesses with hosting setups of varying quality over the years.
+As a web design studio, PJWD has worked with a lot of different businesses with hosting setups of varying quality over the years.

 I’ve found that some cheaper hosting companies end up working out more expensive in the long run.
 While they seemingly cost less up front, they often charge extra for things such as SSL certificates, email inboxes and backups (all of which you realistically need) after you’re already tied into your subscription.